MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/itpro-introduction-to-automation-apis.md

 # Introduction to automation APIs

 Automation APIs provide capability for automating company setup through APIs.
 Once the tenants have been created, the automation APIs can be used, in order to hydrate the tenant - to bring the tenant up to a desired state.
-Usually this involves creating a new company on the tenant, running RapidStart packages, installing extensions, adding users to user groups and assigning permission sets to users.
+Usually this involves creating a new company on the tenant, running RapidStart packages, installing extensions, assigning permission sets to users and managing security groups.

 Delegated admin credentials and [!INCLUDE[d365fin_long_md](../developer/includes/d365fin_long_md.md)] users with permissions, can call the APIs.